 That’s all it takes to get free and anonymous HIV and Hepatitis C testing results from Pacific Pride Foundation’s mobile testing van, what foundation staffers like to call the Health Utility Vehicle (HUV).

-The van was funded by a Dignity Health grant and custom-made to house two offices with privacy so PPF can conduct rapid STD testing, offer counseling and go over results with people.
+The van was funded by a grant from Cottage Health and custom-made to house two offices with privacy so PPF can conduct rapid STD testing, offer counseling and go over results with people.
 “We find it’s more successful to go to the people instead of asking them to come to the office,” says Ken Osepyan, education and prevention coordinator for Pacific Pride Foundation.
 It eliminates the stigma and makes it easy to follow up with a 20-minute result period.

 The tests require two drops of blood — one for each test — from a finger print, like a diabetes test.
 Pacific Pride works with community partners to identify locations with high-risk populations and takes the van there for testing sessions.
 “Clients suggest places and times to go, they’re very open to the possibility and share with others to spread the word,” Colette Schabram, our Executive Director says.

 The HUV makes weekly visits to Lompoc — which has no Pacific Pride office — and has gone to events recently at college campuses, job fairs and community events.
 It also cooperates with businesses, including nightclubs and an adult bookstore, to park in front and offer testing to patrons and passersby.